Qumulo/docs/supermicro.md

 ## Step 4: Creating a Qumulo Cluster
-This section describes how to configure your Supermicro nodes to form a Qumulo cluster.
+This section describes how to configure your Supermicro All-NVMe nodes to form a Qumulo cluster.

 ### To Create the Cluster
 1. Power on four or more nodes that run the same version of Qumulo Core.